 I’d say to any of your tantric readers that this is a practical use of the energy and erotic control that can be learned and that appreciation of the human form is something that should be encouraged and that sexual energy can actually be seen and experienced through the brush and canvass where the artist and model can move themselves to the same wavelength.

 I hope this is of interest to you.

-By the way, I should mention that as a female artist, equally curious about the male form, and the female form, I enjoy working with both sexes.
+By the way, I should mention that as a female artist, equally curious about the male form, and the female form and all gender forms I enjoy working with all sexes.

-My classes are often mixed gender, sometimes all male and sometimes all female.
-Whatever the mix I say the same thing, that the model is completely deserving of our deep respect and gratitude.
+Whatever the gender mix I say the same thing, that the model is completely deserving of our deep respect and gratitude.
 Its not an easy thing to reach and maintain a state of arousal in a group of people.

 To all participants I say that they will themselves likely experience a sexual energy and they should use that to encourage their work.
 Often these sessions have given artists a very different view of sexuality in art than conventional figure sessions.

 We’ve encouraged requests and positive comments and at times have posed two models at the same time.
 We’ve created a studio atmosphere that encourages artist/model communication.
 Although the standard of work necessarily varies, none in the classes are there to judge.
 Personally I’ll help when I’m asked.
 The surprising thing for me is how uniquely inspired the finished pieces so often are.
 Also how much more comfortable everybody is able to become with their physical selves through such uninhibited artistic interaction.

 To be able to absorb so closely aspects of the human body that are often only brushed over has been most exciting for me and others.